 Kallali, or Kallalid, is our next stop.
-There used to be permanent residents here, but nowadays only tourists stop here, or more likely weekend or holiday vacationers in one of the cottages or abandonded houses.
-Coming up next is Brattali (literally “steep hill”) and Bakken.
+There used to be permanent residents here, but nowadays only weekend or holiday vacationers in one of the cottages or abandoned houses get off here.
+Coming up next is Songesand with a road connection.
+Then we visit Brattali (literally “steep hill”) and Bakken.
 After these stops the boat takes us to the Pulpit Rock, or more precisely 604 metres below it.
 Actually that visit is kind of disappointing.

 The rock is hardly visible even in good weather, and I suppose tourists having seen the pictures of it must feel saddened to come here.
 This is a fact: The Pulpit Rock is best seen from the top.

 Our boat took us to Forsand where we got off.
 It continued further out the fjord.
 There are also speedboats that take passengers on excursions into the Lysefjord from Stavanger.
 Just to repeat: You will also get to Lysebotn by car over the mountains from Sirdal in Vest-Agder county in the summer.
 The tour Stavanger – Sirdal – Lysebotn by car, and then ferry back to Stavanger, must be the recipe for the perfect “Norway in a nutshell round trip”.
 If you get to Sirdal, you will be close to Setesdal during in summer, another Norwegian highlight.
 This is a beaten trail amongst road trippers in Norway.